Formation of Representations in Neural Networks: CRH Breaking and Polynomial Alignment Hypothesis

 (as detailed in Table~\ref{tab:reciprocal relations}) where $c\in \{a,b\}$ denotes the backward and forward relations respectively, and the corresponding projection $P_c\in \{Z_c^0, \E[h_ch_c^\top]^0, \E[g_c g_c^\top]^0\}$, e.g. such that $\tilde{A} = P_c A P_c$. \item (Canonical Alignment I) If (any) one more relation holds in addition to part 2, then all six alignments hold in the $Z^0$ subspace; in addition, at a local minimum, all six alignments hold; \item (Canonical Alignment II) If all six alignments hold, $\E[hh^\top] \propto \E[gg^\top] \propto Z \propto P$, where $P$ is an orthogonal projection matrix. \end{enumerate} \end{theorem}

-The idea behind the proof of the theorem is that there is a degree of redundancy in the six matrices: every forward relation implies a backward relation and vice versa.
+The idea behind the proof is that there is some redundancy in the six matrices: every forward relation implies a backward relation and vice versa.
 As an example, if $Z_a \propto H_a$, then we also have $Z_b^2 \propto H_b$, which can be obtained by multiplying $W$ on the left and $W^\top$ on the right.

-The last part of the theorem clarifies what it means to perfectly satisfy the CRH: the latent representation is fully compact, where weight and representation are only nonvanishing in the subspaces where the gradient is nonvanishing.
+Part (4) of the theorem clarifies what it means to satisfy the CRH: the latent representation is fully compact, where weight and representation are only nonvanishing in the subspaces where the gradient is nonvanishing.
 Moreover, the weight matrix does nothing but rotates the representation, implying that the information processing is invertible once the CRH is fully satisfied.
-This is consistent with the observation that once one layer has perfect alignment, all the layers after it also have almost perfect alignment, a sign that the representation cannot be further compressed (Section~\ref{sec: exp}).
+This is consistent with the observation that once a layer has an almost perfect alignment, all the layers after it also have perfect alignment, a sign that the representation cannot be further compressed (Section~\ref{sec: exp}).
 Therefore, the CRH is consistent with the observation that last layers of neural networks are low-rank and invariant to irrelevant features.